Invisible Payments exp.

 What I did?

-Worked across teams: Product, Payments, Engineering, Marketing, and biometric partner Veridas.
+Worked across teams: Product, Payments, Engineering, Marketing, Data, Spaces, and biometric partner Veridas.

 Design Process